material-motion/material-motion/roadmap/README.md

 As an open source project we want to ensure that community members have a clear and transparent understanding of the direction of Material Motion's development.
 This roadmap can be thought of as a short-term companion guide to what the Material Motion team is prioritizing or working on.
 It also acts as a historical record of major milestones we've passed as a team.

-The ambition for Material Motion is large, meaning there are many independent initiatives to be taken.
-The Core Team will clearly identify what it's primary focus is via this roadmap.
+The ambition for Material Motion is large, meaning there are many independent initiatives to be taken. **The Core Team will communicate its primary focus via this roadmap**.
 We'll also define open-ended roads that we hope the community will be interested in exploring as well.

 We work on three separate platforms